Anna Jonas Stose

 Anna Isabel Jonas Stose (August 17, 1881 – October 27, 1974) was a major geological pioneer, who worked for the American Museum of Natural History, Maryland Geological Survey, Pennsylvania Geological Survey, Virginia Geological Survey, and the United States Geological Survey.
 She is best known for her work mapping the Appalachian Mountain Range, documenting the structure of and exposure to the rock formations, and tracing crystalline rocks.
 Stose was among the first to implement petrographic and structural techniques to the Appalachian Mountains, which were still in development at the time.
-This was rare because women at this time didn't do outdoor fieldwork, and her hard efforts are now noted and appreciated.
+This was rare because women at this time didn't do outdoor fieldwork.
 She contributed largely to the Geologic Map of Virginia and the Geologic Map of the United States.

 Early life

 Anna was the only child to George and Mary Hughes Gilbert Jonas and grew up in Bridgeton, New Jersey.
 Her parents ran a family-owned business called the Williamstown Glass Company where she worked during World War I as a cashier.
 Anna was known to be fond of her ancestry that included relatives who emigrated from New England to Cape May in the 1690s.
 Her lineage is made of relatives who were plantation owners in Cape May, whalers, and Delaware River Pilots.
 She began her mapping in Southeastern Pennsylvania and Maryland.
 Then on, she began her mapping Southwestward into the crystalline rocks of Virginia to North Carolina afterwards.
 In 1938, Anna married George Willis Stose who worked as a U.S. G.S. stratigrapher and would end up working by her side on the Appalachian Mountains.